ikechukwugeorge-web/OWASP-Juice-Shop-Labs/JWT Manipulation/README.md

-# JWT Manipulation

-## Overview
+JSON Web Token (JWT) Manipulation & Privilege Escalation Overview

-This lab explores how JSON Web Tokens are used for authentication and authorization in OWASP Juice Shop.
-The objective was to better understand how role information stored in a JWT can influence application behavior when security controls are not implemented correctly.
+Explored the use of JSON Web Tokens (JWTs) for authentication and authorization in the OWASP Juice Shop application.
+The primary goal was to demonstrate how weak JWT implementation can lead to privilege escalation.

-## Tools Used
+Tools Used

-Burp Suite
+Burp Suite (Proxy & Repeater)

-JWT.io
+jwt.io
 OWASP Juice Shop
 Kali Linux

-## What I Did

-After authenticating to the application, I captured the issued JWT and examined its contents using JWT.io.
-I reviewed the token claims and performed role claim modifications within the authorized lab environment to observe how the application responded.

-## What the Screenshots Show

-The screenshots show the captured JWT, inspection of its claims, modification of the role value, and the application's HTTP responses during testing.

-## What I Observed

-During testing, I modified the role claim from a standard customer role to a higher privileged role within the lab environment.
-After the modification, the application returned an HTTP 200 response.
-I then restored the original role value and continued observing the application's behavior.
+Methodology & Steps

+Token Capture
+Successfully logged in as administrator using SQL Injection and captured the issued JWT token from the response.
+Token Analysis
+Decoded the JWT using jwt.io to examine its structure (Header, Payload, Signature).
+Identified sensitive claims, particularly the role field.
+Token Manipulation
+Modified the role claim from admin to superadmin.
+Changed the signing algorithm from RS256 to none (removing signature validation).
+Re-encoded the modified token.
+Exploitation
+Used the tampered token in subsequent requests via the Authorization: Bearer header.
+Observed successful privilege escalation and access to higher-level functionality.

+Key Findings

+The application accepted unsigned tokens (alg: "none").
+Changing the role claim granted elevated privileges.
+Demonstrated a complete authentication/authorization bypass.

-## What I Learned
+What I Learned

-This exercise helped me understand how JWTs carry authentication and authorization information and why applications must never rely solely on the contents of a token.
-I learned that JWT signatures, token validation, and proper server side authorization checks are essential for protecting privileged functionality.

-I also gained a better understanding of how HTTP responses can provide useful information during security testing and why every authorization decision should be validated on the server rather than trusting client controlled data.

-## Security Takeaways

-Applications should always verify JWT signatures before accepting a token.
+JSON Web Tokens are widely used for stateless authentication but can be dangerous if not properly validated.
+Server-side validation of JWT signatures, expiration, and claims is critical.

-Authorization decisions should be enforced on the server for every request.
+Authorization logic must always be enforced on the server — never trust client-controlled data.

-JWTs should be validated for integrity, expiration, and authenticity before granting access to protected resources.
+Understanding JWT structure helps identify common implementation weaknesses.

+Security Takeaways for Developers

+Always use strong signing algorithms (RS256, ES256) and never accept none.
+Validate JWT signature, expiration, issuer, and audience on every request.
+Do not store sensitive authorization data (e.g., roles) in the payload without proper protection.
+Implement server-side authorization checks independent of the token content.